michaelgrosner/tribeca/README.md

 To request new features open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Feature%20request) and explain your improvement as you consider.

 To report errors open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Error%20report) only after collecting all possible relevant log messages.

-For fun (not required), everybody can create or claim bounties related to any issue at [bountysource.com](https://www.bountysource.com/teams/krypto-trading-bot/issues).

 Pull Requests are welcome, but adhere to the Contributor License Agreement:
 - Your biological and technological distinctiveness will be added to our own.
 Resistance is futile.